JosuaKrause/quick_server/README.rst

     // the first argument identifies worker jobs
     // jobs with the same name get replaced when a new one has been started
-    // the second argument is the URL work.post("worker_name", "json_worker", {
+    // the second argument is the URL work.post('worker_name', 'json_worker', {
-      // this object will appear as args on the server side }, (data) => {
+      ... // this object will appear as args on the server side }, (data) => {
+      ...
       // data is the result of the worker function of the server side
       // this function is only called if the request was successful });